-Deeming that Head as a ridiculous alternative moniker, with little chance of being adopted, Cheese was born…..
+Deeming that Head as a ridiculous alternative moniker with little chance of being adopted, Cheese was born…..
 Well, the nickname was.
 My brother’s birth was around nine years earlier.

-Forty years on, our kid still predominantly gets addressed by his peers as Cheese.
+Forty years on, our kid still predominantly gets addressed as Cheese by his peers.
 There are very few who don’t utilise his nickname in preference to Ian.

-The only people who won’t countenance using his alternative moniker members of the pithily named ‘Pelaw Refusal to Call Anyone Cheese Society’ (PRCACS).
+The only people who won’t countenance using his alternative moniker are members of the pithily named ‘Pelaw Refusal to Call Anyone Cheese Society’ (PRCACS)…… Oh, and me!…….

-Oh, and me…….
 I very rarely utilise the nickname, bizarrely re-adopting the title of ‘E’ for my sibling many years back.
-The very name I deemed unfit for purpose forty years ago.
+The very name I deemed unfit for purpose and abandoned over four decades ago.

 I was also interested to note there’s a ‘Ginger Jean’ and a ‘Posh Jean’.
-Sadly, though, the absence of ‘Sporty Jean’, ‘Scary Jean’ and ‘Baby Jean’ meant my hopes of a Middle-Aged Spice Girl tribute band died a death.
+Sadly, though, in the absence of ‘Sporty Jean’, ‘Scary Jean’ and ‘Baby Jean’ my hopes of a Middle-Aged Spice Girl tribute band died a death.